Geology of Mars: Geological map of Mars (2014)

-Global Martian topography and large-scale features

 Composition of Mars

 Mars is a terrestrial planet, which has undergone the process of planetary differentiation.

 The InSight lander mission is designed to study the deep interior of Mars.
 The mission landed on 26 November 2018. and deployed a sensitive seismometer to enable 3D structure mapping of the deep interior.
+On 25 October 2023, scientists, helped by information from InSight, reported that the planet Mars has a radioactive magma ocean under its crust.

 Global physiography

 Mars has a number of distinct, large-scale surface features that indicate the types of geological processes that have operated on the planet over time.
 This section introduces several of the larger physiographic regions of Mars.
 Together, these regions illustrate how geologic processes involving volcanism, tectonism, water, ice, and impacts have shaped the planet on a global scale.